NIHR Post-doctoral Research Fellow and Research Clinical Psychologist

 Telephone +44 (0)121 414 4899

 Rachel Wright is a Postdoctoral Research Fellow working in the Sensory Motor Neuroscience research group.
+Her work involves motion capture to analyse aspects of human movement and balance control.
 Her current research is funded by The Stroke Association and investigates auditory cueing in walking and stepping.